 Signs and Symptoms

-There are several forms of bipolar disorder (called bipolar disorder I, bipolar disorder II, cyclothymic, and others).
-A person will experience manic episodes and depressive episodes in each form, but the frequency and extremes of these can change significantly.
+No matter what type of bipolar disorder a person is diagnosed with, they will experience manic episodes and depressive episodes in each form.
+However, the frequency and extremes of these can change significantly.
 Some of the most common symptoms a person may have include:

 Mania episodes such as: